-Safe handling Limit all unnecessary personal contact.
+Precautions for safe handling Avoid all personal contact, including inhalation.
 Wear protective clothing when risk of exposure occurs.
 Use in a well-ventilated area.
+Avoid contact with moisture.
 Avoid contact with incompatible materials.
-When handling, DO NOT eat, drink or smoke.
-Keep containers securely sealed when not in use.
-Avoid physical damage to containers.
+When handling, DO NOT eat, drink or smoke Keep containers securely sealed when not in use.
+Safe handling Avoid physical damage to containers.
 Always wash hands with soap and water after handling.
 Work clothes should be laundered separately.
+Launder contaminated clothing before re-use.
 Use good occupational work practice.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
-Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
-Other information
+Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained. ▶ DO NOT allow clothing wet with material to stay in contact with skin Other information